kaunghz/AlgorithmicTrading/README.md

 ### Analysis

 The results indicate that the algorithm effectively maximizes profit and minimizes losses.
 For instance, when backtested with NVDA, the algorithm yielded a profit percent of **826.25%** compared to **551.89%** from a simple buy-and-hold strategy since the beginning at low price 2 years ago.
-This demonstrates that the algorithm outperforms most of the stock market and manages risk through its dynamic low threshold bar.
+This shows that the algorithm outperforms most of the stock market and manages risk through its dynamic low threshold bar.

 Feel free to explore and contribute to the repository if you have any suggestions or improvements!